yiisoft/user/README.md

 ...

-## Auto login
+## Auto login through cookie

-In order to log user in automatically based on request cookie presence, use `AutoLoginMiddleware`.
+In order to log user in automatically based on request cookie presence, use `CookieLoginMiddleware`.

 By default, you should set cookie for auto login manually in your application after logging user in: